TheCloudTheory/arm-estimator/README.md

 ## Main features
 * Supports 48 Azure services (~86 resource types)
-* Native support for Bicep & ARM Templates
+* Native support for Bicep, ARM Templates and Terraform
 * Detailed output containing information about cost of your infrastructure and metrics used for calculation
 * Seamless integration with ARM Templates and Bicep (with a little help of Bicep CLI)
 * Always fresh data thanks to direct calls to Azure Retail API